grantsrb/autonomous_virtual_car/writeup.md

 At this point, I decided that augmenting the images to indicate the difference between road and dirt would likely give the quickest improvements.
 I added a canny edge detection preprocessing step (canny_augment.py) to each of the data images and added it to the autonomous driving pipeline (drive.py line 19,67).
 This drastically improved performance and the car successfully drove around track one.

+##### Track 2

 I followed nearly the same process for training the model to navigate track 2.
 I included, however, the data from track one in the training for track 2.
 This resulted in a robust model that successfully navigates both tracks forward and backward.
+I was able to do this by using a python generator to read the data into memory in batches.
+This takes up less memory and allows for use of much larger datasets during training.

 #### 2. Final Model Architecture